Carrier frequency offset

 When this occurs, the received signal will be shifted in frequency.
 For an OFDM system, the orthogonality among sub carriers is maintained only if the receiver uses a local oscillation signal that is synchronous with the carrier signal contained in the received signal.
 Otherwise, mismatch in carrier frequency can result in inter-carrier interference (ICI).
 The oscillators in the transmitter and the receiver can never be oscillating at identical frequency.
 Hence, carrier frequency offset always exists even if there is no Doppler effect.

-In a standard-compliant communication system, such as the IEEE 802.11 WLAN the oscillator precision tolerance is specified to be less than ±20 ppm, so that CFO is in the range from - 40 ppm to +40 ppm.
+A standard-compliant communication system usually requires oscillators to have a small enough tolerance and thus bounds CFO.
+For example, IEEE 802.11 WLAN specifies the oscillator precision tolerance to be less than ±20 ppm, so that CFO is in the range from -40 ppm to +40 ppm.

 Example

 If the TX oscillator runs at a frequency that is 20 ppm above the nominal frequency and if the RX oscillator is running at 20 ppm below, then the received baseband signal will have a CFO of 40 ppm.
 With a carrier frequency of 5.2 GHz in this standard, the CFO is up to ±208 kHz.
 In addition, if the transmitter or the receiver is moving, the Doppler effect adds some hundreds of hertz in frequency spreading.

 Compared to the CFO resulting from the oscillator mismatch, the Doppler effect in this case is relatively minor.